vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 ## Appendix

-Source code for this exploration, in the form of iPython notebooks, is available here, and is licensed under the MIT License.
-Words are copyright 2016, Logan Williams.
-All images are copyright their original owners.
+Source code for this exploration, in the form of Jupyter notebooks, are available [here](https://github.com/vignettist/social-interest).
+All code is licensed under the MIT License.

+Unfortunately, I cannot release the Facebook image dataset due to privacy concerns.

+Text is Copyright 2016, Logan Williams.
+All images are owned by the originalc creators.

 ## Citations